Recruit @ UCSB

 What Constitutes an Internship?

 According to the National Association of Colleges and Employers (NACE), an internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
-Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths and give employers the opportunity to guide and evaluate talent.
+Internships allow students to gain valuable applied experience, make connections in professional fields they are considering for career paths, and allow employers to guide and evaluate talent.

 Developing an Internship Program

-The most popular type of internship is part-time, approximately 10-20 hours per week for a minimum of one quarter (10 weeks).
-A well-designed internship will provide students with professionally-oriented activities that will enable them to experience work similar to that of an entry-level professional in the field; however, the student will not assume work that a regular employee would routinely perform.
+The most popular type of internship is part-time, approximately 10-20 hours per week for at least one quarter (10 weeks).
+A well-designed internship will provide students with professionally oriented activities, enabling them to experience work similar to that of an entry-level professional in the field; however, the student will not assume work that a regular employee would routinely perform.
 Clerical or non-professional tasks must be limited to 20% or less of the overall responsibilities.

 UCSB Career Services’ Internship Toolkit